 Description of the Dynamic Drainage Jar

 In the process of forming a sheet of paper, a suspension of fiber and other particles is filtered through a screen to deposit a wet sheet, which upon pressing and drying, becomes the paper sheet.
 The original suspension may contain wood tracheids 3 to 4 mm long, fiber fragments of varied size and shape, and filler particles less than 1 micron in diameter.
 It follows, therefore, that paper sheet formation is a fractionating process: true fiber is almost entirely retained by the forming web while the finer particles are retained to a greater or lesser degree depending upon a variety of conditions.
 The suspended solids in the filtrate passing through the screens are almost entirely fines.
 The use of laboratory sheet molds for retention studies was found to be unsatisfactory because of lack of correlation with machine performance.
-The need for a laboratory device that would more nearly simulate the paper machine led to the development about 35 years ago of the "dynamic drainage jar."
+The need for a laboratory device that would more nearly simulate the paper machine led to the development over 35 years ago of the "Dynamic Drainage Jar (DDJ)."

 The Dynamic Drainage Jar

 The sample reservoir is a threaded cylinder with a total volume of 1 liter which fits into a base by a screw thread.
 The screens rest upon a ledge in the bottom compartment.
 Leakage is prevented by appropriate gaskets and by tightening the screw.
 We believe the screw design gives longer-lasting and more positive assurance against leakage than other designs.
 This is especially important when the jar is used as a vacuum water release analyzer.
 The bottom compartment has an outlet hole which normally carries a stopper with glass and rubber tubing and with a clamp to control the drainage flow.